-Consistent student participation is very important to make this class effective.
+Consistent attendance and participation is very important to make this class effective.
 Not only will the material be covered over multiple Sundays, but it is important that youth build trust and community amongst themselves.

 - Puget Sound Middle School Youth Conference –

-- In the fall we join with other UU Congregations around the Pacific Northwest for the Middle School Conference at Camp Sealth on Vashon.
-This weekend gives our 6th – 8th graders a chance to expand & deepen their UU connections with their UU peers while having FUN!
-Ropes course, archery, day spa, rockets & capture the flag are among the many activities offered.
+- In the fall we join with other UU Congregations around the Pacific Northwest for the Middle School Conference at Camp Sealth on Vashon Island.
+This weekend gives our 6th – 8th graders a chance to expand and deepen their UU connections, and gives our Middle School youth the opportunity to gather with their UU peers while having FUN!
+Ropes course, archery, day spa, rockets, and capture the flag are among the many activities offered.

 - Our Whole Lives (OWL) Program –

-- Our Whole Lives is a UU Sexuality education curricula that helps youth make informed and responsible decisions about their relationships, sexual health and behavior.
+- Our Whole Lives is a UU sexuality education curriculum that helps youth make informed and responsible decisions about their relationships, sexual health, and behavior.
 We offer the OWL Program for the different age groups on a rotating basis.
-The 7th-8th grade level of OWL will be offered again in the fall of 2016.
+The next 7th-8th grade level of OWL is being offered starting in the fall of 2017 with the plan to offer it biannually thereafter.
 More information on the OWL Program can be found here http://www.uua.org/re/owl

-On Sunday mornings youth meet from 10:30-11:30, at the same time as the service, with their adult advisors.
-Each Sunday supports our program in diverse fashion:
+On Sunday mornings youth meet from 10:30-11:30 a.m., at the same time as the service, with their adult advisors.
+Each Sunday supports our program in a diverse fashion.

 These programs include: